SITE MENU

 DUNNET HEAD

 The most northerly point on the British mainland.
+Views across to Orkney on a clear day.
 Dunnet Head Lighthouse was built in 1831 by Robert Stevenson.
-Local information is available from the Dunnet Head Information Centre (open April - September).
 There is also a seal viewing point.

 Mary Ann's Cottage, just by Dunnet, has been virtually untouched in the last 150 years.
 Worth a visit to step back in time to see how people lived in those days.
 Nowadays, Mrs. Mary-Ann Calder's former home is in the care of the Caithness Heritage Trust.
-Open afternoons Tuesday - Sunday, June - September.
+Open from 2pm to 4.30pm Tuesday - Sunday, June - September.
 Tel: 01955 603385 to confirm.

 CASTLETOWN